the plan for the future

 It is argued that low and negative interest rates destroy capital by favouring consumption over investment and that a recession creates new room for growth.
 Interest rates may be low because there is an abundance of capital or a lack of demand so that the amount of capital is constrained by consumption rather than investment.
 And if interest rates are lower, corporations that are hardly profitable may continue to exist, so with lower interest rates there could be more capital.

 The graph above plots possible courses of economic activity while keeping unprofitable investments versus creating new room for growth by destroying unprofitable capital.
 New room for growth could mean an economic depression.
-Continuing with debt fuelled spending can also end badly.
-Inflation can erode trust in money and debts leading to higher interest rates and capital destruction.
-And so what might seem insane could be the most rational course of action.
+During the Great Depression it took nearly a decade for the US economy to recover to the old level.
+Continuing the path of debt fuelled spending can also end badly.
+At some point trust in money and debts might disappear, leading to higher interest rates and capital destruction.
+And so what might seem a bad idea could prove to be a rational course of action.